huggingface/huggingface_hub/docs/adding-a-library.md

 ### `hf_hub_url`

-This method can be used to retrieve the URL of a file from a given repository.
+This method can be used to construct the URL of a file from a given repository.
 For example, the repository `lysandre/arxiv-nlp` has a few model, configuration and tokenizer files:

 ![Integrating%20a%20library%20within%20the%20hub%20e1ae45ce33c84bfeacf68708e41af6b3/Untitled.png](Integrating%20a%20library%20within%20the%20hub%20e1ae45ce33c84bfeacf68708e41af6b3/Untitled.png)